holyjak/blog.jakubholy.net/content/pages/4--clojure.md

 So to really experience the productivity and pleasure of Clojure(Script), you need:

+0. Learn and fully embrace [REPL-driven development](https://clojure.org/guides/repl/introduction) (and debugging).
+Don't underestimate this, it is a fundamental shift of how you develop.
+Most people struggle with this mind shift for a while.
-1. A tool to enable effective, productive (structural) editing of Clojure code, such as [Parinfer](https://shaunlebron.github.io/parinfer/)
+1. A tool to enable effective, productive (structural) editing of Clojure code, such as [Parinfer](https://shaunlebron.github.io/parinfer/) (integrated in all popular Clojure editors)
 2. A good editor with an integrated REPL so that you can evaluate your code and interact with your running application in a frictionless way.
 Cursive (paid for commercial use) and Emacs (powerful but very steep and long learning curve) are the most popular, but there are also special ones for beginners such as [Nightcode](https://sekao.net/nightcode/) and (simpler, web-based) [Lightmod](https://sekao.net/lightmod/).
 (Many editors have some Clojure support but the quality and depth and thus user experience vary a lot.)
 3. ClojureScript: hot code reloading (which [Figwheel](https://github.com/bhauman/lein-figwheel) does perfectly)
 4. Experience debugging errors - sadly you have to learn that though tools such as Ultra/Pretty (see below) and [Expound](https://github.com/bhb/expound) for Spec do help.
 5. Not to hesitate to ask for help and advice at the Clojurians Slack community :-)
+6. Understand Clojure philosophy and the Clojure way to approach and solve problems.
+Don't try to apply what you learned in OOP/..., that would hurt.
+Understand the core principles and their benefits and downsides.

 ### Resources for beginners

 Official sources

   - [Clojure.org](https://clojure.org/) and its [References](https://clojure.org/reference/reader) and [Guides](https://clojure.org/guides/getting_started).
     - The [Programming at the REPL](https://clojure.org/guides/repl/introduction) guide